 David Blomenberg teaches at Purdue University.
 Recently the poetry editor for Sycamore Review, he writes poetry and non-fiction, which has appeared or is forthcoming in Poetry Salzburg Review, Artifice, Confrontation, Willows Wept, and other journals.

-Jordan Blum recently received his MFA in fiction, and he is currently teaching at various colleges and universities.
+Jordan Blum has an MFA in fiction, and he is currently teaching at various colleges.
+He's the founder and Editor-in-Chief of The Bookends Review, an online creative arts journal.
 On his downtime, he composes music, fiction, and poetry while also working as a music journalist.
+He writes for Popmatters, The Big Takeover, and Rock Society Magazine, among others.

 Kristina Born ain't know a diamond from extremely great salt.
 Her favorite movie is Ginger Snaps 3.